Ultrasound Diagnostics and Procedures

 - No palm scar, avoids chronic hand pain and stiffness

-- Less chance for infection
+- Less chance of infection

-- Minimal down time, back to full activity within a few days
+- Minimal downtime, back to full activity within a few days

 - Most patients experience immediate relief